Hero image showing a color wheel with complementary colors highlighted.

 Color Theory Fundamentals

-Visual arts and design use color theory as a conceptual framework.
-It explains how colors interact and how combining them creates different effects.
-Knowing the fundamentals of color theory can make a design or artwork more effective
+First things first—visual arts and design use color theory as a conceptual framework, and fundamental color theory is what explains how colors interact and how you can combine them to create different effects, which is why it’s important to know the fundamentals of color theory, and then you can make a design or artwork more effective and visually pleasing.

-Discover the power of color!
-Watch this video to see how color transforms perception and emotions.
+Discover the power of color—and watch this video to see how color transforms perception and emotions.

 Show Hide video transcript